On skip connections and normalisation layers in deep optimisation: Background

-The PL condition on $\ell$ over $S$ is a uniform guarantee of \emph{regularity}, which implies that all critical points of $\ell$ over $S$ are $S$-global minima; however, such a function \emph{need not be convex}.
-Synthesising these definitions leads easily to the following result (cf.\ \cite[Theorem 1]{pl}).
+The P\L{ condition} on $\ell$ over $S$ is a uniform guarantee of \emph{regularity}, which implies that all critical points of $\ell$ over $S$ are $S$-global minima; however, such a function \emph{need not be convex}.
+Synthesising these definitions leads easily to the following result (cf.\ Theorem 1 of \cite{pl}).